Sensor Quickstart Guide

 Stop the voyant_foxglove_bridge

-you have running in the first terminal with ctrl + c
+you have running with ctrl + c

 to avoid starting simultaneous clients to your Foxglove visualizer.